Rockin’ Romance and Local Legends (Hour 2)

 I'm

-glad you asked.
+glad you laughed.

 I also didn't see any elves.

-So I can't confirm he was the real deal or not.
+So I can't confirm he was the real deal or

 Right.

-Eric and Adam are
+Eric and Adam are.

 two-fifths of the band, Ask Your Mother.